kubernetes-sigs/kubebuilder/docs/book/beyond_basics/running_tests.md

 To override the test binaries used to start the control plane, set the `TEST_ASSET_` environment variables.
 This can be useful for performing testing against multiple Kubernetes cluster versions.

-If these environment variables are unset, kubebuiler will default to the binaries packaged with kubebuilder.
+If these environment variables are unset, kubebuilder will default to the binaries packaged with kubebuilder.

 {% sample lang="shell" %}
 ```bash